A Generalist Dynamics Model for Control: Experiments

 Fig.\ \ref{fig:same_domain_results} shows results for control tasks of increasing complexity from the DeepMind control suite \citep{tassa2018deepmind}: \texttt{cartpole swingup} (Fig.\ \ref{fig:same_domain_results_cartpole}), \texttt{walker stand} (Fig.\ \ref{fig:same_domain_results_walker}), and \texttt{humanoid stand} (Fig.\ \ref{fig:same_domain_results_humanoid}).
 The data sets used contain $26762$, $18503$, and $12953$ episodes respectively, with $1000$ transitions each.
 Since in this experiment, we want to test the model's ability to accurately fit the dynamics given sufficient data, we use large amounts of data to remove any data bottlenecks.
 For more statistics on the data used, see section \ref{sec:data_dists}.
 We also discuss prediction errors of the dynamics models in section \ref{sec:prediction_errors}.

-For cartpole, we find that the transformer model performance is on par with the performance of the ground truth model.
-We compare this to different baseline dynamics models, such as a vanilla multilayer perceptron (MLP), MLPs that output the delta to the previous observation, MLPs with tokenized and embedded inputs, and MLPs with tokenized (categorical) outputs, as well as combinations thereof.
-We also show results for a stochastic ensemble of MLPs (PETS, \citet{chua2018deep}), and the dynamics model of Dreamer V2 \citep{hafner2020mastering}.
-Among the baselines, a combination of tokenized inputs and delta outputs seems to work best\footnote{We briefly zoom in on the relative performance of the MLP baselines using tokenized in- or outputs in section \ref{sec:tokenization_and_mlps}.}, and is on par with the TDM and the ground truth for shorter MPC planning horizons.
-For longer planning horizons however, the transformer has an advantage.
+We compare the TDM to the ground truth dynamics model, as well as different baseline dynamics models.
+These baselines include a vanilla multilayer perceptron (MLP), MLPs that output the delta to the previous observation, MLPs with tokenized and embedded inputs, and MLPs with tokenized (categorical) outputs, as well as combinations thereof.
+We also show results for a very large MLP with 70M parameters, a stochastic ensemble of MLPs (PETS, \citep{chua2018deep}), and the dynamics model of Dreamer V2 \citep{hafner2020mastering}.
+Among the baselines, a combination of tokenized inputs and delta outputs (``MLP Tokenized Inputs + Delta Outputs'') seems to work best\footnote{We briefly zoom in on the relative performance of the MLP baselines using tokenized in- or outputs in section \ref{sec:tokenization_and_mlps}.}, and is on par with the TDM for shorter MPC planning horizons.
+For longer planning horizons however, the TDM has an advantage.

 For the more complex 6-DOF walker environment, the advantage of the TDM is even more pronounced: While the MPC agent based on the TDM reaches optimal performance, none of the baseline models is good enough to enable the MPC agent to reach better-than-random performance.
 Finally, we find qualitatively similar results for the 21-DOF humanoid environment.
-The transformer is the only model for which we observe non-random performance.
-While we see a clear trend of increasing reward as we increase the number of samples $K$, we do not reach the regime where the primitive random shooting planner we use can achieve expert performance.
-Since the random shooting planner has no mechanism to bias its candidate action sequences towards sequences that are likely to be near-optimal, it requires a relatively large number $K$ (see section \ref{sec:background_mpc}) of imaginary samples to have a sufficient chance to discover good actions.
-In order to probe whether the planner or the model is the limiting factor, we therefore discuss a planning approach that needs less imaginary rollouts in the following.
+The TDM is the only model for which we observe non-random performance.

+To rule out the possibility that the TDM (with ca.\ 70M parameters) outperforms these baselines (with ca.\ 400k parameters) simply because of its larger parameter size, for all environments we also include a version of the best-performing baseline that is much larger (70M parameters, ``MLP Tokenized Inputs + Delta Outputs (70M)'').
+In all environments, the performance of this larger model is very similar to the performance of its smaller version, and again, the TDM has an advantage for longer planning horizons.